When a man argues against two beautiful ladies like this, they are going to have the last word: Oral arguments

-Sarah Weddington (pictured in 1978) argued for Norma McCorvey ("Jane Roe").
+Sarah Weddington (pictured in 1978) argued in defense of Norma McCorvey ("Jane Roe").

 Roe v.
 Wade arose from the attempt of a pseudonymous "Jane Roe" (Norma McCorvey) to obtain an abortion in the U.S. state of Texas.
 Abortions were illegal in Texas in most cases, leading to a legal battle through the federal courts, nominally against Henry Wade, the Dallas County district attorney.
 The Supreme Court of the United States granted certiorari after the Northern District of Texas ruled in McCorvey's favor, and heard oral arguments on December 13, 1971.

 McCorvey was represented by two women, Sarah Weddington and Linda Coffee.
 Weddington was 26 years old when she argued before the Supreme Court in Roe.
 She had been one of five women in her graduating class of 250 at University of Texas Law School two years prior.
 Only seven women had spoken before the court in the preceding twelve months; there was no women's restroom in the lawyers' lounge.
 According to court artist Betty Wells and Justice Harry Blackmun, Weddington looked attractive.
 Coffee sat beside her at the table for petitioners' counsel.
 A number of abortion rights advocates sat in the audience.
 As counselor for the petitioner, Weddington spoke first.
 She spoke with an argument style that Mairi N. Morrison in the UCLA Women's Law Journal described as "classically female and extraordinarily effective".
 She reserved a few minutes of her time for rebuttal, meaning that she would speak again briefly after Orbie J. "Jay" Floyd, the Texas assistant attorney general who represented Wade.

+Jay Floyd (pictured in 1977) argued for Texas.

 After being introduced by Chief Justice Warren E. Burger, Floyd began,Mr. Chief Justice and may it please the Court.
 (Note: "Mr. Chief Justice and may it please the Court" is the traditional way to begin oral arguments before the U.S. Supreme Court.)
 It's an old joke, but when a man argues against two beautiful ladies like this, they are going to have the last word.
 About three seconds of total silence ensued.
 Margie Pitts Hames, another abortion rights lawyer who was present, later said: "I thought Burger was going to come right off the bench at him.
 He glared him down.
 He got the point right away that this was not appropriate in that court."
 May It Please the Court, a narrated selection of Supreme Court oral arguments, describes Burger as "annoyed" and the resulting silence as "embarrassed".

 Floyd was audibly flustered and struggled to recover from the initial blunder.
 He faltered in the rest of his remarks, sometimes contradicting himself or speaking based on personal opinion.
 At two junctures, the audience laughed at his expense, which he appeared to take exception to.
 However, Justice Harry Blackmun, who privately ranked all lawyers' arguments using letter grades, gave Floyd a B to Weddington's C+.
 Weddington later said that she thought the incident "unnerved [Floyd] somewhat".